crespohector/welcome-to-mod-7/README.md

 3. Students are responsible to give and receive constructive feedback and commit to the exercise.
 4. IA’s will be jumping in rooms periodically to check progress and could possibly ask questions!
 5. Students will receive strikes if not commited to the exercise *(webcam is off, no discussions, etc)*
+6. If you finish the section of code you had planned to go over early, pick another file and continue to walk through your code.
+If you are lost on what code to share, you can always go through the starter code!

 ## Tips: